nekofar/resume/readme.md

   It's been years past since I started coding.
 I've started with web development when I was younger as a hobby and then as a part-time freelance job.
     - Develop tons of web sites using PHP frameworks, mustly CakePHP.
+    - This experience has not only helped me to understand the whole process of development but also taught me how to achieve great productivity.

 - ***Junior Software Developer***, [Freelancer](https://milad.nekofar.com) (2002-01 — 2004-01)